 Webhook Payload Structure

-A webhook payload contains data about events occurring in a source system.
+A webhook payload contains data about events in a source system.
 Typically formatted as JSON, this structured information is sent to a specified URL when a predefined event triggers the webhook.
-Understanding the payload structure is essential for developers to process and respond to incoming webhook data effectively.
-This page outlines the standard format of our webhook payloads, detailing the key components in facilitating data exchange between applications.
+Understanding the payload structure is essential for processing and responding effectively to incoming webhook data.

 Structure